redsoxfan0219/portfolio/content/en/docs/guides/commandlineintro/index.md

 - The final line communicates four things:

   - `PS` — This is the PowerShell indicator.
-It distinguishes PowerShell from other Windows’ other CLI, Command Prompt.
+It distinguishes PowerShell from Windows’ other CLI, Command Prompt.

   - `C:\Users\moranb7` — This indicates your "absolute working directory."
-This indicates the full pathway where Terminal is currently "looking."
+It tells you the full pathway where PowerShell is currently "looking."
 More on this soon.

   - `>` — This is the prompt.
 It indicates where you will start entering your commands.